Avalanche Press Homepage Avalanche Press Online Store

 Beset by enemies to the north and the south during the summer of 1866, the Austrian Empire had to have a battlefield victory to retain its great power status.
 Its crack Southern Army provided just what Kaiser Franz Josef needed, routing the Italian Army of the Mincio at the bloody Battle of Custoza — on the same battlefield where 18 years earlier the great Josef Graf Radetzky had defeated the Piedmontese and preserved the empire from dissolution.

 Battles of 1866: Custoza is the second of three games based on the clashes that completely changed the face of Europe.
 Frontier Battles covers the first clashes along the Austro-Prussian border, at Nachod, Skalitz, Gitschin, Soor and Trautenau.
 Königgrätz looks at the decisive Prussian victory over Austria in July 1866.
-Custoza covers BOTH the First and Second Battles of Custoza, in 1866 and in 1848.
+Custoza covers the Second Battle of Custoza in June 1866.

 The game system is the same as that in our War of the States games, with a few modifications for the European way of war.
 Units represent infantry brigades, cavalry regiments and artillery batteries.
 The game pieces come in two sizes.
 “Long” pieces are 1 and 1/3 inches long and 2/3 inches wide, a very large piece.
 These represent infantry brigades.
 Other pieces are squares 2/3-inch across each side.
 These represent cavalry regiments and artillery batteries.
 Austrian, Italian and Piedmontese units are all present.
 Units are rated for combat strength and morale, losing both as they take losses in combat.